 1.ADC: The analog-to-digital converter (ADC) translates the analog wave which are vibrations that are created as you speak, into digital data that the computer can understand.
 This is done by precise measurements of the sound waves generated by the input speech and are taken and measured at different intervals.

-3.Signal division: The incoming signal is divided into small segments of hundredth or thousandth of a second.
-The small segments of signal are then matched with known phonemes.
-There are roughly 40 phonemes in the English language, while other languages have varied number of phonemes.
+3.Signal division: The incoming signal is divided into small segments of a hundredth or thousandth of a second.
+The small segments of the signal are then matched with known phonemes.
+There are roughly 40 phonemes in the English language, while other languages have a varied number of phonemes.